Analysis 2018 – Submission Guidance

 If your organisation’s database includes a column for Keywords, please supply it here.
 This is non-mandatory as many funders may not have this information available or able to export in this format.
 However anything that is provided could aid further sub-analysis of the dataset.

 As explained earlier, the HRCS Report and Analysis has a primary focus on direct research funding, principally grants with a specific research aim.
 However a significant proportion of Health Research funding goes towards indirect costs, such as the buildings, administration and personal awards.
+While many of these can still be used in the main analysis there will be examples where it is more appropriate that they are assessed separately.

 To segregate between direct and indirect awards, we are asking funders to fill in this field, IndirectAward, for any awards that fit one of the four criteria listed below.
 Please use these specific terms in bold (and only these terms) for the following options: